k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 ### Impact of Stage Conditions on Transactions

-When the flow is split due to [Stage conditions](/articles/19_Broadway/19_broadway_flow_stages.md#what-is-a-stage-condition), it is possible to define the transaction only on some of the branches.
-For example, in case of IF-ELSE condition, you can define that the transaction will happen only when the condition is true.
+When the flow is split due to [Stage conditions](/articles/19_Broadway/19_broadway_flow_stages.md#what-is-a-stage-condition), the transaction can be defined only for specific branches.
+For example, for an IF-ELSE condition, you can define that the transaction occurs only when the condition is true.

-In the example below, the transaction will start at Stage B1 if the condition is true and end after the completion of Stage C1.
-If the condition is false, there will be no transaction in this flow.
+In the example below, the transaction starts in Stage B1 if the condition is true and ends after the completion of Stage C1.
+If the condition is false, there is no transaction in this flow.

 ![image](images/99_23_split1.PNG)

-In the second example, the transaction will start at Stage A. If the condition is true, the transaction will end after the completion of Stage C1.
-If the condition is false, the transaction will end at the end of Stage A.
+In the second example, the transaction starts in Stage A. If the condition is true, the transaction ends after the completion of Stage C1.
+If the condition is false, the transaction ends at the end of Stage A.

 ![image](images/99_23_split2.PNG)

-Note that in case of several conditions or when there are two many parallel branches in the flow, it is not recommended to use the Transactions mechanism across the branches.
+Note that for several conditions or when there are two many parallel branches in the flow, it is not recommended to use the Transactions mechanism across the branches.

 ### Shared and Non-Shared Transactional Interfaces